 Another area where your law firm growth strategy could help is by developing a consistent firm wide approach to discounting.

 Perhaps this is something you would never do, whereas in reality there may be times when you are submitting a tender or proposal and you have submitted a blended rate?

 Do you / or will you have a firm wide approach to this sort of activity?

-In law firms, and indeed most professional services firms, the bulk of their plan (if not all of it) will be concerned with Promotion (or Marcoms as it is often referred to).
-We could write a whole book on this topic, although for the purposes of this guide you need to consider how you will approach the promotion of your firm.
+In law firms, and indeed most professional services firms, the bulk of the marketing plan (if not all of it) will be concerned with Promotion (or Marcoms as it is often referred to).
+We could write a whole book on this topic, although as we have seen our approach to planning is much broader.

 - Public Relations

 Ideally your marketing activities, be they online or offline in nature, should be integrated meaning they should be considered together and not as independent activities.
 For the best possible chance of success they should be part of an overarching plan and designed to achieve a particular set of objectives.

 When you are looking at Promotion make sure you consider how each of these activities could help to engage with each particular group of clients your campaign is targeting.

 Where will you provide your service?
 Do you simply have one office, a network of offices or even international offices?
 How will your marketing address each of these locations?